-In that the meaning of the words from the four individual Gospel accounts are all found within a single text, FIVE COLUMN and The Synoptic Gospel are complete, and our knowledge of the things that Jesus said and did cannot be significantly added to from the manuscripts that currently exist of the four New Testament Gospels.
+In that the meaning of the words from the four individual Gospel accounts are all found within a single text, FIVE COLUMN and The Synoptic Gospel are complete, and our knowledge of the things that Jesus said and did cannot be significantly added to from the manuscripts that currently exist of the four New Testament Gospels, and as they are presented in the NASB (New American Standard Bible).

-Perhaps given enough time, some future generation will be unaware that the Gospel story of the life of Jesus Christ found in the New Testament was based on four related but separate accounts, that had once existed side-by-side for more than 1,500 years.
-If this seems unlikely, consider that most people today have not heard of the Diatessaron, nor are many people aware that within the early church perhaps as many as thirty different "gospel" collections of the stories, sayings and teachings of Jesus Christ were once read, in addition to Matthew, Mark, Luke and John.
+Perhaps given enough time, some future generation will be unaware that the Gospel story of the life of Jesus Christ that is found in the New Testament was based on four related but separate accounts, that had once existed together as a merger, and then side-by-side for almost 2,000 years.
+If this seems unlikely, consider that most people today have not heard of Diatessaron, nor are many people aware that within the early church perhaps as many as thirty different "gospel" collections of the stories, sayings and teachings of Jesus Christ once existed, in addition to Matthew, Mark, Luke and John.

-As to the future of this work, improvements will continue to be made to the FIVE COLUMN database, and to The Synoptic Gospel, by those who are interested.
+As to the future of this work, improvements will continue to be made to the FIVE COLUMN four Gospel harmony, and to The Synoptic Gospel, by those who are interested.
 For more information on improving future editions of this work, please see the last page of this book.